hackoregon/getting-started/datascience/linux-laptop-setup/README.md

 QGIS and PgAdmin3 GUI tools
 ---------------------------

-Type `.database-gis-gui` to install the QGIS (Quantum GIS) and PgAdmin3 desktop GUI tools.
+Type `./database-gis-gui` to install the QGIS (Quantum GIS) and PgAdmin3 desktop GUI tools.

 Advanced tools
 --------------